Murder of Bridget Cleary: Trial

-As part of the trial, the jury was actually led out to the storage building where Bridget's body was being held for burial, and where it was available for viewing.
+As part of the trial, the jury was physically led out to the storage building where Bridget's body was being held for burial, and where it was available for viewing.
 The jury were given the opportunity to see the condition of the body and the extent of her injuries, as well as to personally verify that the body was indeed Bridget's by looking upon her face.
 What the jury witnessed in the outbuilding convinced them of the horrible suffering Bridget had endured prior to death.

-Charges against one co-defendant, William Ahearn, were dropped.
-Three others – John Dunne, Michael Kennedy, and William Kennedy – were convicted of "wounding".
-Patrick Kennedy was sentenced to five years of penal servitude, Michael Kennedy was sentenced to six months of hard labour, James Kennedy was sentenced to eighteen months of hard labour, William Kennedy was sentenced to eighteen months of hard labour, Mary Kennedy was released owing to her age and frailty, Patrick Boland was sentenced to six months of hard labour, and John Dunne was sentenced to three years of penal servitude.
+Charges against one co-defendant, William Ahearn, were dropped, and Mary Kennedy was released owing to her age and frailty.
+Patrick Kennedy was sentenced to five years of penal servitude and John Dunne was sentenced to three years of penal servitude.
+The others were sentenced to hard labour, with James Kennedy and William Kennedy serving eighteen months, and Michael Kennedy and John Dunne serving six months.

 Michael Cleary was found guilty of manslaughter and sentenced to twenty years of penal servitude; he spent fifteen years in prison.
 He was released from Maryborough (now Portlaoise) prison on 28 April 1910 and moved to the English city of Liverpool, from which he emigrated to Canada in July of the same year.
 On 14 October 1910, a black bordered letter was sent from the office of the Secretary of State, Home Department, London, to the undersecretary, Dublin Castle, stating that Michael had emigrated to Montreal on 30 June.